-Owen Barry take a very strong stand on any exotic pelts & furs, we WILL NOT & DO NOT use these items within our production - we provenance all our skin resources very seriously, so OB would never consider utilising the skin from any creature that was killed for it's pelt in any of our collections.
+Owen Barry take a very strong stand on any exotic pelts & furs, we WILL NOT & DO NOT use these items within our production - we provenance all our skin resources very seriously, so OB would never consider utilising the skin from any creature that was killed solely for its pelt in any of our collections.

 If you would like to see cuttings of any of the cowhides, suedes or leathers to help you make your choice please visit our customisation page and we will send these cuttings free of charge